 Stuff You Should Know

-As William Williams, the ship received one battle star for the service brought to the country.
+As William Freeman, the ship received one battle star for the service brought to the country.